 *B. Bergeron MP, Bradley CN, Deuster PA, Baumgartner N, Kane SF, Kraemer WJ et al. Consortium for health and military performance and American College of Sports Medicine consensus paper on extreme conditioning programs in military personnel.
 Current Sports Medicine Reports.
 2011.
 10:383-89.

-Last week, I had the good fortune to attend a symposium on the experiences of allied nations with integration of women into combat arms units.
+Last week, I had the good fortune to attend a symposium on the experiences of allied nations with the integration of women into combat arms units.
 The symposium was hosted by the Combat Integration Initiative, a joint effort of Women in International Security and SIPRI North America.
-Service-members of both genders from the US, Canada, Norway, Denmark, and Sweden participated.
+Service members of both genders from the US, Canada, Norway, Denmark, and Sweden participated.
 In my limited allied experience, it was a good personnel practice-sharing exercise between military allies.
 A few participants noted that they left the symposium with a better perspective on their own service.

 For me, the symposium was as novel as it was enlightening.
 Even as an integration advocate, it was surreal to find myself making small talk with infantrywomen and even women infantry commanders.
 Much of what was expressed confirmed my pre-existing beliefs, so it’s fair to take my remarks with a grain of salt.